gitgauthamhub/2.DevSecOps/README.md

 2. Firewall --> Checks Inbound and Outbound Traffic
 ====================================================
 Inbound ==> Incoming Traffic >> Port no: 22,  >> IP : 106.222.229.55
                                               >> Note : What is my IP ?
-Search in google.com then you got ur IP Address Outbound ==> Outgoing Traffic
+Search in google.com then you got ur sys IP Address Outbound ==> Outgoing Traffic